Live Walkthrough

 Why does this matter for companies outside of Canada?

 Companies outside of Canada will be affected in two ways.
-First - and most importantly - companies outside of Canada that do business with Canadian banks and insurers will likely see requests for data on their emissions profiles.
-As part of the requirement to measure Scope 3 financed emissions, Canadian financial institutions will need to collect data from businesses around the world.
-Just like companies in Canada, companies outside of Canada that do business with Canadian banks and insurers will likely also face increasing pressure to share data on their GHG emissions.
-The second impact on foreign entities is more direct: these new guidelines will directly impact foreign insurers with Canadian branches.
+First, and most importantly, companies outside of Canada that do business with Canadian banks and insurers will likely see requests for data on their emissions profiles.
+As part of the requirement to measure scope 3 financed emissions, Canadian financial institutions will need to collect data from businesses around the world.
+Just like companies in Canada, companies outside the country that do business with Canadian banks and insurers will likely also face increasing pressure to share data on their GHG emissions.
+The second impact on foreign entities is more direct: these new guidelines will apply to foreign insurers with Canadian branches.

-With this guideline, Canada joins the growing global movement towards stronger regulation for the financial sector and for financial markets regarding climate-related risk.
-It also joins the growing recognition of the importance of scope 3 emission information not only to investors, but also to the resilience of financial markets.
-Importantly, the Climate Risk Management guideline also leaves open a path for enhancing the guidelines as global standards and expectations evolve, including the forthcoming IFRS International Sustainability Standards and potential future developments on transition plans, scenario analysis, and capital adequacy and liquidity.
+With the adoption of its Climate Risk Disclosure Guideline, Canada joined the growing global movement towards stronger regulation for the financial sector regarding climate-related risk.
+It also further underscored the importance of scope 3 emissions information, not only to investors, but also to the resilience of financial markets.

 Share: